English

 Grade 7–8 | strongly recommended

-Thetford Academy offers French I and Spanish I as two-year programs in the middle school.
+Middle School languages teach students the skills to be successful language learners, and places importance on projects, interactive games, and activities.
+TA offers French I and Spanish I as a two-year program in middle school.
 Students may start language studies as 7th graders and continue in 8th grade, covering the equivalent of a French I or Spanish I course in two full years of study.
-Students will need to complete both years successfully in order to advance to the second level as 9th graders.
+To successfully advance to the second level in the 9th grade, students must complete both years successfully.

 FRENCH PROGRAM